fpiantini/Mini-Sushi-Flying-Critters/en/README.md

 1. Open Scratch and create a new project.
-TESTY MC TESTFACE!!
+TESTY MC TESTFACE!!!

 2. Let's change that cat into something with wings.
 Click on the cat and go to the **Costumes** tab.
 Click the first icon under **New costume** to choose a costume from the library.